• Skip to main content

 If the OTC orthotics don’t give enough support, use custom orthotics.
 Customized orthotics are devices designed to give support and comfort to your feet.

-Also called “Prescription Orthotics”, they closely fit your foot’s contours, which helps avoid flattening of the feet and gives better foot support.
+Also called “Prescription Orthotics”, they closely fit your foot’s contours, which helps avoid flattening of the feet and gives the better foot support.
 How do you get custom orthotics?
 After a podiatrist has evaluated your feet, legs, and ankles.

 Custom orthotics can either be functional or accommodative.
 Functional orthotics are used for controlling abnormal motion which is one of the causes of foot pain.
 They’re also used for treating foot injuries.